imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react.md

 ## **Advanced file upload**

-A more detailed example for how to use the file upload component (and explanation of each advanced feature) is presented below:
+A more detailed example of how to use the file upload component (and an explanation of each advanced feature) is presented below:

 {% tabs %}
 {% tab title="React JSX" %}